togura55/win/WdBroker/README.md

 # WdBroker
 ## Description
-Socket server for WILL devices
+Socket server for WdPublisher
 ## Build Instruction
 Load .sln by Visual Studio 2017 and build it.
 ## Functions/Features
-xxx
+* Allow to connect multipule WdPublisher through the TCP/IP network
+* Display connection information and raw data collected by each WdPublisher
 ## Environment
 UWP platforms
 ## License